WilliamSmith5172078/tips/README.md

 Refactored code for better maintainability - build 281 Fixed memory management issue - update 28
 Added new feature for better user experience
+Updated README with new instructions - build 862